blaqkube/mysql-operator/docs/users/installation.md

 # Installation

-To install the MySQL operator, you should rely on the Operator Lifecycle Manager (OLM) and, at least for now, a `CatalogSource` that references the blaqkube registry.
+To install the MySQL operator, you can:

+- Rely on the Operator Lifecycle Manager (OLM) and a `CatalogSource` that references the blaqkube registry.
+- Rely on the Operator Lifecycle Manager (OLM) with operatorHub.io
+- Perform a manual installation

 OLM provides an easy way to discover operators and helps with release management.

-## Operator-sdk Lifecycle Manager (OLM)
+This is the preferred way to install the MySQL Operator.

+## OLM and the Blaqkube Registry

 The simplest way to install OLM on your cluster is to follow the [Install the Operator SDK CLI](https://sdk.operatorframework.io/docs/installation/)